2024–25 South-West Indian Ocean cyclone season: Very Intense Tropical Cyclone Vince

 On 4 February, Severe Tropical Cyclone Vince entered the South-West Indian Ocean basin from the Australian Region.
 Vince would continue to steadily intensify until the 6 February, when Vince underwent rapid intensification, and acquired 10-minute sustained winds of 130 mph, and a minimum central pressure of 930 millibars late on 6 February.
 The storm fluctuated in intensity until where at 06:00 UTC of 7 February it resumed strengthening.
 Later that day Vince would be upgraded to a Very Intense Tropical Cyclone.
-On 12:00 UTC, 7 February, Vince reached its peak intensity of 140 mph and a minimum central pressure of 923 millibars.
+On 12:00 UTC, 7 February, Vince reached its peak intensity of 140 mph and a minimum central pressure of 925 millibars.
 However, despite rapid intensification, Vince began to weaken, and late on 7 February, Vince had weakened to an Intense Tropical Cyclone.
 On 11 February, the system became non-tropical on its transition to becoming extratropical.

-Tropical Cyclone Taliah
+Severe Tropical Storm Taliah

-On 12 February, Tropical Cyclone Taliah crossed over from the Australian region at moderate tropical storm intensity, having formed there on 31 January.
-Almost immediately, Taliah reintensified into a tropical cyclone before weakening into a moderate tropical storm the next day while moving southwest.
+On 12 February, Tropical Cyclone Taliah crossed over from the Australian region at severe tropical storm intensity while moving southwest.
 Taliah then continued on its path while varying in intensity between moderate and strong tropical storm before becoming a post-tropical cyclone on 18 February near 31°S latitude over increasingly cooler waters and showing very sporadic storm activity far from the center.
 The RSMC La Réunion and the Joint Typhoon Warning Center then ceased their messages.